Samsung Neo QLED QN70F / QN74F / QN77F vs Samsung Q7F

 Samsung QN70F is quite a decent television from the mid-range segment.
 Its strongest point is definitely the smoothness of the picture – thanks to the 144 Hz panel, low input lag, and a plethora of gaming features, we have here a recipe for an almost perfect gaming screen.
 It also performs well for sports fans – the picture is fast, clear, and there are no tears.
 In terms of picture quality – it’s really not bad at all.
 The VA panel provides good blacks, brightness is above average, and colours look great after calibration.
 Samsung advertises the QN70F as Neo QLED, meaning Mini LED, and in a sense, you can view it that way – but only partially.
 The backlighting is edge-lit, so it is far from being a full-fledged Mini LED with local dimming.
 It’s a shame, as marketing has its influence, and the user may feel somewhat misled.
 Additionally, there are minor shortcomings – no USB recording, no DTS support.
 But despite everything, the QN70F leaves a really good impression.
 It may not be a “true” Mini LED, but for its price, it is a solid piece of television – especially for gamers and those who enjoy fast, dynamic content.

-The Samsung Q7F is the manufacturer's cheapest model from the QLED line, and it must be admitted that a few advantages can easily be specified here.
+The Samsung Q7F is the manufacturer's cheapest model in the QLED range, and it must be said that several advantages can be easily identified here.
 After calibration, the colours look really good, and the additional QLED filter makes the hues more saturated than in typical budget LCD televisions.
 Additionally, it features a VA panel that offers quite decent native contrast.
-It is certainly not at the level of top-tier models, but it performs adequately for everyday viewing.
-However, the biggest plus is the Tizen system, which is Samsung's flagship offering.
-It operates smoothly, is feature-rich, provides access to a multitude of applications and add-ons, and at the same time allows for straightforward connection of the television to the SmartThings ecosystem and control of other devices in the home.
-And basically, this is where the list of advantages ends, as the longer you use the Q7F, the more apparent it becomes that this is a product that is significantly underdeveloped.
-It's not just about the panel itself with its low brightness and mediocre picture quality in HDR films, but also about the lack of features that typically worked flawlessly in Samsung models.
-The manufacturer claims the presence of VRR and HGiG, but in practice, they offer no benefit, making it difficult to recommend this television even to casual gamers.
-It also does not perform particularly well for regular television as the digital image processing is at best average, and the tone transition enhancement feature, which usually worked excellently in Samsung models, hardly functions here.
-The Q7F is a piece of equipment that can only be recommended to those looking for a television with two phrases on the box: “QLED” and “good Smart TV”.
-Everyone else receives a rather bland product that falls significantly short of competing even with other more budget-friendly options.
-It’s a pity because usually, the word "QLED" in Samsung meant something more than just an ordinary television.
+It is certainly not at the level of top-end models, but it performs adequately for everyday viewing.
+However, the biggest plus is the Tizen system, which is Samsung's flagship platform.
+It operates smoothly, is extensive, provides access to a mass of applications and add-ons, and allows for easy connection of the television to the SmartThings ecosystem to control other devices in the home.
+And essentially, this is where the list of positives ends, because the longer you use the Q7F, the more it becomes apparent that this is a product that is significantly underdeveloped.
+It is not just about the panel itself with its low brightness and average picture quality in HDR films, but also about the lack of functions that usually work flawlessly in Samsung models.
+The manufacturer claims the presence of VRR and HGiG, but in practice, they are of no real benefit, which makes the television difficult to recommend even to casual gamers.
+It also does not perform particularly well for regular television, as the digital image processing is at best average, and the tonal transition enhancement feature, which usually works excellently in Samsung devices, practically does not function here.
+The Q7F is a device that can only be recommended to those looking for a television with two phrases on the box: “QLED” and “good Smart TV”.
+The rest will receive a rather bland product that has a lot lacking to compete even with other more budget-friendly options.
+It’s a pity, as typically the word "QLED" in Samsung meant something more than just an ordinary television.

 TV appearance